csci-3308-6/docs/meetings/week-5-meeting.md

 ## Tuesday

-Brain and I met and
+Brain and Liam met and

 1. started work on the milestone 2 document, which can be viewed on Github, and
 2. made wireframes for each page of the app.